 See: Hebrews 1:2; 7:1-3; 12:2; Revelation 11:15; 19:13; John 1:1-4,14; 1 Corinthians 10:1-4; Ephesians 1:7, 20-22; Colossians 1:16; 1 Timothy 2:5; 6:14-15; 1 John 2:1; 4:14; Matthew 12:38-40; 16:24; 28:6, 18

+We believe that the Holy Spirit is described in the creation story of Genesis chapter one, and it goes throughout the scriptures to the final book of Revelation.
+We believe the Holy Spirit is God’s power.
+We believe the Holy Spirit empowers those called by God to have an understanding of the Word and Will of God Almighty.
+We also believe the Holy Spirit empowers God’s children with strength, courage, and wisdom.
+We believe that no one belongs to Christ unless and until they have His Spirit in them.
 We believe that all Christians are exhorted to have the mind of Christ.
-We in the Church of God Restored believe that the human mind is imparted by a God given Spirit to all humanity.
-We believe the Holy Spirit is God’s power given to His children.
-We believe the Holy Spirit empowers God’s children with the strength, courage, wisdom, and knowledge of God’s will.
+We believe having the mind of Christ requires both the human spirit and the Holy Spirit.
 Further, we believe that Jesus promised to make the Holy Spirit available and He fulfilled that promise on the Day of Pentecost which began the original Christian church.
 We believe God’s Holy Spirit is the dynamic and personal presence of God, and that it is given and sustained in those who strive to obey.

 See: Judges 14:6; Daniel 5:13-14; Luke 24:49; John 14:15-20; 16:7,13; 1 Corinthians 2:9-16; Acts 1:8; 2; 4:31; 5:32; Philippians 2:5; Romans 8:9, 14